SNodeC/snode.c/README.md

 };
 ```

-#### Echo-Client *SocketContextFactory*
+#### Echo-Client SocketContextFactory

 The `create()` method of our `EchoClientContextFactory` returns a pointer to the `EchoClientContext` whose implementation is also presented in the [SocketContexts](#SocketContexts) section below.

-Note, that the pointer to the  `core::socket::stream::SocketConnection` is passed as argument to the constructor of our `EchoServerContext`.
+Note, that a pointer to a  `core::socket::stream::SocketConnection` is passed as argument to the constructor of our `EchoServerContext`.

 ``` c++
 #include "EchoClientContext.h"